 These notions led to the common conceptualization that high latitudes are N limited while tropical regions are P limited.
 While this generalization is correct in most observational studies, the complex pattern of limitation is more intricate, and P limitation could be more common than is commonly inferred.
-Du et al. (2020) found that globally 43% of the terrestrial system

-- 50 are relatively limited by P while only 18% limited by N with the rest being co-limited by both.
+Du et al. (2020) found that globally 43% of the terrestrial system are relatively limited by P while only 18% limited by N with the rest being co-limited by both.
 Biochemically, the availability of N and P can directly limit on another.
-The addition of P has been shown to be positive for the N fixation, leading to the replenishment of N is ecosystems (Eisele et al., 1989).
-N supply on the other hand regulates the production of the enzyme phosphatase that cleaves ester-P bonds in soil organic matter (McGill and Cole, 1981; Olander and Vitousek, 2000; Wang et al., 2007). - 55 Biodiversity plays a crucial role in biogeochemical cycles.
-The fluxes and availability of N and P in soils depends on the interactions between soil mineral matrix, plants and microbes (Cotrufo et al., 2013).
-For example, N input from atmospheric N2 fixation is mediated by a specialized group of microorganisms.
-Furthermore, the recycling on N from plants-soil-microbes determines the availability of N for plant uptake.
-Overall, the land biota dynamics impacts the productivity, ecosystem resiliense and stability (Yang et al., 2018).
-High diversity has been linked to enhanced vegetation productivity (Wagg et al., 2014).
-The
+The addition of P has been shown to be positive for the nitrogen fixation, leading to the replenishment of N is ecosystems (Eisele et al. , 1989).
+N supply on the other hand regulates the production of the enzyme phosphatase that cleaves ester-P bonds in soil organic matter (McGill and Cole , 1981; Olander and Vitousek , 2000; Wang et al. , 2007).
+Biodiversity plays a crucial role in biogeochemical cycles.
+Microbial diversity for example enables nitrogen pathways that only some taxa can metabolize.
+Plant diversity, is linked to soil health and functioning, and is core for the nitrogen and phosphorus cycles.

-- 60 diversity in terrestrial ecosystem is determined by biological, environmental and physico-chemical processes.
-Anthropogenic activities can influence soil diversity, impacting the availability and cycling of N and P (Chen et al., 2019).
-For example, N and P fertilization, have been shown to affect soil microbial biomass and composition (Ryan et al., 2009).
-Plant diversity, is linked to soil health and functioning, and is core for the N and P cycles.
 Vegetation species variable adaption to nutrient concentrations also plays a role in the availability of nutrients in soils and the biogeography of terrestrial vegetation.
-Overall, - biodiversity constitute an environmental resilience factor to abrupt changes (Van Oijen et al. , 2020).
-However, implementing such dynamics remains far beyond the capabilities for the present generation Earth systems models.
-Several studies have found that in some ecosystems lack of N in soil usually leads to dominance of woody symbiotic N fixers (e.g. Menge et al. , 2012).
-The availability of P is also impacted by the geochemical interactions in terrestrial soils, Vitousek et al. (2010) defined six mechanisms by which P is driven to limitation: loss by leaching, soil barriers that physically prevents access to roots, slow - 70 release of mineral P forms, P parent material, sequestration of P in soils and pools in the ecosystem and finally, anthropogenic input of nutrients.
+Overall, biodiversity constitute an environmental resilience factor to abrupt changes (Van Oijen et al. , 2020).
+However, implementing such dynamics remains far beyond the o capabilities for the present generation Earth systems models.
+Several studies have found that in some ecosystems lack of N in soil usually leads to dominance of woody symbiotic nitrogen fixers (e.g. Menge et al., 2012).
+The availability of P is also impacted by the geochemical interactions in terrestrial soils, Vitousek et al. (2010) defined six mechanisms by which P is driven to limitation: loss by leaching, soil barriers that physically prevents access to roots, slow release of mineral P forms, P parent material, sequestration of P in soils and pools in the ecosystem and finally, anthropogenic input of nutrients.